maskdotdev/ray/README.md

-# Nero - Embedded Graph Database
+# Ray - Embedded Graph Database

 A high-performance embedded graph database for Bun/TypeScript with: